Common Security

 History of Common Security

-The concept of Common Security emerged during the Cold War, a period marked by intense geopolitical tensions and the looming threat of nuclear conflict.
-It was a visionary approach aimed at redefining international relations, emphasizing cooperation over confrontation.
+The concept of Common Security finally emerged during the Cold War, a period of intense geopolitical tensions that left the world teetering on the brink of nuclear disaster.
+It was a visionary approach aimed at redefining international relations, emphasising cooperation over confrontation.
 The idea gained prominence in the early 1980s, largely through the work of the Independent Commission on Disarmament and Security Issues, chaired by Swedish Prime Minister Olof Palme.

-The essence of Common Security is the recognition that no nation can achieve true security at the expense of others.
-Instead, security must be mutual and cooperative, with nations working together to address shared threats.
-This approach advocates for disarmament, dialogue, and the strengthening of international institutions to resolve conflicts peacefully.
+With the world facing unprecedented global issues, nations must start working together to address these shared threats.
+Common security advocates for disarmament, dialogue, and the strengthening of international institutions to resolve conflicts and solve issues peacefully.

 - Common Security 2025 Conference - Redefining security for the 21st Century - ITU 4/25472247